No Harper, no problem? Cubs' hope for impact upgrade starts with Kyle Schwarber

 Sure, Kris Bryant needs to have a healthy shoulder.
 Ian Happ needs to strike out less.
 Willson Contreras needs to refocus.

-But the Cubs drafted Kyle Schwarber No. 4 overall in 2014 with big things in mind – as big as the 2015 and 2016 postseasons that made him an instant legend in Chicago.
+But the Cubs drafted Schwarber fourth overall in 2014 with big things in mind — as big as the 2015 and 2016 postseasons that made him an instant legend in Chicago.

-And through an injury-struck 2016, struggles in 2017, then under-the-radar progress in 2018, the Cubs have continually spurned trade overtures from other teams.
+And through an injury-plagued 2016, struggles in 2017, then under-the-radar progress in 2018, the Cubs have continually spurned trade overtures from other teams.

-Because they still have even bigger things in mind for the fireplug slugger who launched a postseason home run to the top of the right-field video board at Wrigley Field off a left-hander less then four months into his big-league career.
+The Cubs still have bigger things in mind for the fireplug slugger who launched a postseason home run to the top of the right-field video board at Wrigley Field off a left-hander less then four months into his big-league -career.

 Other teams keep asking about him.
 But the Cubs continue to hold firm.